IN THE BEGINNING

 More than that, I've added six new chapters.
 Alexander McNabb gets the most attention, as befits the man behind the great 1854 land rush.
 Other new faces: weather observers Catherine McNabb and Agnes Tolmie, auctioneer Al McGuire and historian John Weichel.

 And I had to write "In praise of Southampton's beach", not least because it's my favourite spot.
-Speaking of the beach, Ken Cassavoy makes an appearance, because even in a brief look at Southampton history we can't leave out the excavation of the General Hunter-Ken moved to Southampton specifically to lead that archaeological project.
+Speaking of the beach, Ken Cassavoy makes an appearance, because even in a brief look at Southampton history we can't leave out the excavation of the General Hunter -- Ken moved to Southampton specifically to lead that archaeological project.

 In writing "Southampton Celebrates" and Vignettes, I depended heavily on John Weichel's books, including Forgotten Lives and Forgotten Times.
 I also dug into his archived research and into works by historians Norman Robertson and John McNabb, plus other authors.
 See the list in "Sources".